-^{}I thank Brian Schaffner, Jamil Scott, Josh McCrain, Kyle Monahan, Doug Johnson, and Shiro Kuriwaki for their feedback and data assistance.
-I also thank Teddy Knox, who first suggested a difference-indifferences approach.
-I benefited from additional conversations with Eitan Hersh, Carina Kimlan Hinton, Jacob Malenka, Martha Fiehn, and Elsa Rohm.
-Corresponding author: zlhertz@uchicago.edu.
-Current version: January 19, 2022.
+Zachary L. Hertz is with the Division of the Social Sciences at the University of Chicago in Chicago, Illinois, USA.
+Mr. Hertz thanks Brian Schaffner, Jamil Scott, Josh McCrain, Kyle Monahan, Doug Johnson, and Shiro Kuriwaki for their feedback and data assistance.
+He also thanks Teddy Knox, who first suggested a difference-in-differences approach.
+The author benefited from additional conversations with Carina Kimlan Hinton, Martha Fiehn, and Elsa Rohm.